fluxinc/sedia-conformance/hl7/Sedia HL7 Conformance.md

 ## Audience

-This document is written for the people that need to understand how :productName will integrate into their healthcare facility.
+This document is written for the people that need to understand how Sedialog will integrate into their healthcare facility.
 This includes both those responsible for overall workflow network policy and architecture, as well as integrators who need to have a detailed understanding of the HL7 features of the product.
 Integrators are expected to fully understand all the HL7 terminology, how the tables in this document relate to the product’s functionality, and how that functionality integrates with other devices that support compatible HL7 features.

 ## Remarks

-The scope of this HL7 Conformance Statement is to facilitate integration between :productName and other HL7 products.
+The scope of this HL7 Conformance Statement is to facilitate integration between Sedialog and other HL7 products.
 The Conformance Statement should be read and understood in conjunction with the HL7 v2.x Standard.
 HL7 by itself does not guarantee interoperability.
 The Conformance Statement does, however, facilitate a first-level comparison for interoperability between different applications supporting compatible HL7 functionality.

 This Conformance Statement is not supposed to replace validation with other HL7 equipment to ensure proper exchange of intended information.
 In fact, the user should be aware of the following important issues: